paralect/plato/docs/coreos.md

 members and all members need to be part of the bootstrap.
 If all members are not present, the cluster will not be formed.
 Members can be added or removed later.

+#### CoreOS release cycle

+Alpha, Beta, and Stable are release channels within CoreOS.
+CoreOS releases progress through each channel in this order: Alpha->Beta->Stable.

+The major version number (for example, 1164 in 1164.3.0) is the number of days from July 13, 2013, which was the CoreOS epoch.

+    cat /etc/os-release      # Check the CoreOS version in the node

+#### Partition table

+    sudo cgpt show /dev/xvda   # Shows partition table in one of the CoreOS cluster nodes df –k                      # GNU tools are available (free space)

+#### CoreOS automatic update

+CoreOS relies on the automatic update mechanism to keep the OS up to date.
+The following are some aspects of the CoreOS update:

+1. The CoreOS update mechanism is based on Google’s open source Omaha protocol (https://code.google.com/p/omaha/) that is used in the Chrome browser.
+2. Either CoreOS public servers or private servers can be used as an image repository.
+3. The dual partition scheme is used where an update is done to the secondary partition while the primary partition is not touched.
+On reboot, there is a binary swap from the primary to the secondary partition.
+This keeps the update scheme robust.
+If there are issues with the new image, CoreOS automatically rolls back to the working image in the other partition.
+4. Images are signed and verified on each update.

+#### Update and reboot services

+There are two critical services controlling update and reboot in CoreOS.
+They are updateengine. service and locksmithd.service

+`update-engine.service` takes care of periodically checking for updates from the appropriate release channel specified.
+A default check for update is done 10 minutes after reboot or at one-hour intervals.

+    systemctl status update-engine.service          # Shows the status of service

+`locksmithd.service` takes care of rebooting the CoreOS node using the selected reboot strategy.
+Locksmithd.service runs as a daemon.

+The following are the four configurable strategies for the CoreOS node reboot after a new image update.

+1. The `etcd-lock` scheme.
+In this scheme, the reboot is done after first taking a lock from etcd.
+In a multinode cluster, this works out really well as it prevents all the nodes from rebooting at the same time and maintains cluster integrity.
+We can control the number of nodes that can reboot together using the lock count mechanism.
+2. `reboot`.
+In this scheme, the node is rebooted immediately without taking a lock from the cluster.
+This is useful in scenarios where the upgrade is manually controlled by the administrator
+3. `best-effort`.
+In this scheme, it is first checked whether etcd is running.
+If etcd is running, the etcd lock is acquired and then the rebooting is done.
+Otherwise, reboot is done immediately.
+This is a variation of the etcd-lock scheme mentioned before.
+4. `off`.
+This causes locksmithd to exit and do nothing.
+This option should not be chosen unless the administrator wants to control the upgrades with great precision.

+Locksmith groups were introduced in locksmithd version 0.3.1.
+With groups, we can group a set of CoreOS nodes and locking will be applicable to this group.

+`locksmithctl` is a frontend CLI to control Locksmith.
+Using this, we can get the status of locksmith service, lock and unlock groups, set the lock max count, and so on.

+CoreOS update options can be set using either cloud-config or by changing configuration files manually.
+Using cloud-config, update options are configured as part of the node configuration after reboot.
+With the manual approach, we need to start the appropriate update services for changes to take effect.
+The manual approach is used mainly to debug.

 References: